KPMGE/pictures-app/README.md

 moreover, I've learned how to fetch data from an API and how to apply that data into my application.
 Lastly, I've used lists in order to display the fetched images.
-For now, I've used class-based components because I want to learn how to work in the older versions of
+For now, I've used class-based components because I want to learn how to work in the older versions of React.

 ### Final Result